 The Governance Committee is responsible for overseeing, and providing recommendations to the Alumni Council and its Executive Committee on issues relating to the governance, operations and compliance of the Alumni Council and its committees.
 (Membership currently restricted to Alumni Council members.)

 This committee works in cooperation with the Office of Alumni Relations to plan and coordinate the events of Homecoming Weekend.

 This committee seeks the sentiment and recommendations of members of the Alumni Council, recognized alumni groups, and alumni in general and to make nominations for Alumni Trustees, members of the Alumni Council, officers and directors of the Alumni Association for election in the spring of each year.
 (Membership restricted to Alumni Council members)

 Regional Programs Committee

 This committee serves as a liaison to Alumni Chapters, organizations and individuals serving regional alumni.
 In conjunction with the regional programming efforts of the Office of Alumni Relations, this committee apprises the Alumni Council and the administration of the achievements, opportunities and needs of regional alumni and recommends ways to strengthen and enhance their participation in support of the purpose and mission of the Association.
 The Regional Programs Committee also collaborates with the Alumni Council, University administration, and alumni to provide regularly-scheduled leadership training for regional alumni chapters and organizations.

 Shared Interest Groups Committee

-Student Issues/Young Alumni Committee
+Student and Young Alumni Engagement Committee

 This committee seeks to develop among students, alumni, and friends of Tufts an appreciation of the University's history and traditions.
 The committee's projects include the Tufts Sesquicentennial Time Capsule and the new publication, Then & Now, which offers a historical tour of the Medford/Somerville campus showcasing its rich past and the growth and change of the campus over time.